Understanding recording consent

 Define how the consent page should be displayed.

-Web conferencing provider
+Web conference provider

 Amazon Chime